Illinois Postal Worker Slip And Fall Accident Claim

 It is possible the homeowner will refuse to provide you with the insurance policy information.
 In these cases, your only remedy will be to sue the homeowner to obtain the information.

 Once the injury is reported, an adjuster will be assigned to your claim.
 The adjuster will attempt to contact you to obtain your version of the events.
 The adjuster may request to take a recorded statement.

 It is normally not optimal to provide a recorded statement without the assistance of an attorney, if at all, as the statement may later be used against you.

-Contact an Experienced Illinois Slip and Fall Accident Lawyer
+Contact an Experienced Illinois Slip and Fall Accident Attorney

-Our slip and fall accident attorneys go the extra mile to recover on behalf of our clients.
+Our Lake County Slip and Fall lawyer goes the extra mile to recover on behalf of our clients.
 To prevail in the post worker case referenced above, we filed a lawsuit, retained a damages and liability expert to testify regarding the degraded condition of the carpeting and proceeded to alternative dispute resolution.